St. Helen's Safeguarding Statement

 All adults working in school have enhanced Disclosure and Barring Service (DBS) clearance together with safeguarding checks in accordance with policy.
 All staff have regular safeguarding training.

-If you are concerned about a child’s welfare please record your concern and any observations or conversations heard and report to Mrs Claire Lewis (Designated Safeguarding Lead) or Mrs Caren Dickinson or Mrs. Clare Ferriday (Designated Safeguarding Leads) as soon as possible.
+If you are concerned about a child’s welfare please record your concern and any observations or conversations heard and report to Mrs Claire Lewis (Designated Safeguarding Lead) or Mrs Caren Dickinson or Mr Ben Kent (Deputy Designated Safeguarding Leads) as soon as possible.
 If you do find yourself needing to report a concern, we stress the need for absolute confidentiality to be observed and maintained at all times.